How to Fix Samsung TV Internet or WiFi Connection Problem

 If your Samsung TV isn’t detecting a wireless network (or continuously loses its network connection), the problem might be that your TV simply isn’t properly connected to your network.
 There are a few things that can lead to connection issues, like old firmware or your smart TV needing a reset.
 Some more intricate issues, like your router DNS settings or MAC Address failing, may need a little more expert know-how to be fixed properly.
 If that’s the case, it might be best to contact a local professional so you don’t cause any more issues with your network.
 Luckily, most have a simple at-home answer.
 Before calling in a pro, try our expert tips below on how to fix Samsung TV internet or wifi connection problem.

-Connecting a Samsung Smart TV to Your Network
+How to Connect Samsung Smart TV to WiFi or Internet Network

 Ensuring you have your network connected properly is crucial when you’re setting up a smart TV.
 Luckily, Samsung made it very easy to navigate and set up your Samsung Smart TV’s wifi for the first time!